QutEcoacoustics/audio-analysis/docs/supported_platforms.md

 ### MacOSX

+We support Mac OS X 10.9 and later.

-Should the same as the Unix requirements, however, we have never run or tested the code on MacOS systems.
+Should the same as the Unix requirements, however, we have limited exeprience running on MacOSX systems.

 We'd like to hear from you if you do try!